What is a Cohort Analysis?

 - Series 1 – New-users revenue

 - Series 3 – Monthly revenue (Add series one and series 2)

 He performs an analysis by segregating cohorts on time-basis.
 He makes the following classifications based on his analysis above:

 4.9 (927 ratings) 16 Courses | 15+ Projects | 90+ Hours | Full Lifetime Access | Certificate of Completion

-- Cohorts in the time-period August to October have amassed highest revenue in the new-user segment (as a proportion of monthly revenue)
+- Cohorts in the time-period August to October have amassed the highest revenue in the new-user segment (as a proportion of monthly income)

 - Cohorts in the time-period January to March have the lowest revenue in the new-user segment.

-- Despite higher revenue from new-user cohorts, monthly revenue did not rise because of poor revenue from old-user cohorts.
+- Despite higher revenue from new-user cohorts, monthly income did not rise because of low payment from old-user affiliates.

 This chart gives the webpage owner useful patterns in his business variables and helps him make strategic advancements.

 It can be completed in the following manner: